magdasokolovic/wedding-photographer-portfolio/README.md

 'exit' - When the component unmounts (Requires Animate Presence)

 4. Animate Presence component animates components when they're removed from the React tree.
 It's required to enable exit animations with this component. **Usage:** Wrap one or more motion components with *AnimatePresence*.
 This enables the use of an exit prop, which can define a state for the component to animate to before it's unmounted from the DOM.
+5. about useAnimation()
+> > : AnimationControls

+Creates AnimationControls, which can be used to manually start, stop and sequence animations on one or more components.

+The returned AnimationControls should be passed to the animate property of the components you want to animate.

+These components can then be animated with the **start** method.

 - ### [Locomotive Scroll](https://github.com/locomotivemtl/locomotive-scroll)
 Detection of elements in viewport & smooth scrolling with parallax effects.
 - In order to get a parallax effect add "data-scroll" and speed, for example: "data-scroll-speed={-1}" to the element

-- ### Intersection Observer API
+- ### [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and useInView hook from 'react-intersection-observer'
+- they tell  when an element enters or leaves the viewport.

+5. In order to make horizontall-scroll Gallery work on my main Page which is made with a help of framer-motion I needed to add the gallery component to [iFrame](https://www.hostinger.com/tutorials/what-is-iframe/) :
+> > An iFrame is a frame within a frame.
+It is a component of an HTML element that allows you to embed documents, videos, and interactive media within a page.